PoisotLab/MS_befwm_softwarenote/ms.md

 models of energy transfer through trophic interactions are better justified when they account for the entire food web structure.

-@will07hyi developed an adaptation of the bio-energetic food-web model applied to food web, building on allometric scaling regulation of consumptive interactions and metabolic theory of ecology [@brow04mte].
+@will07hyi developed an adaptation of the bio-energetic consumer-resource model applied to food webs, building on allometric scaling regulation of consumptive interactions and metabolic theory of ecology [@brow04mte].
 This model has been used, for example, to show how food web stability can emerge from allometric scaling [@bros06ase] or allometry-constrained degree distributions [@otto07add].
-Yet, although these and other studies used the same mathematical model, implementations differ (and have not been released thus far).
-Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing the bio-energetic model for food-webs with updated allometric coefficients.
-This package aims at offering an efficient common ground for modeling food-webs dynamics, making investigations of this model easier, and facilitating reproducibility and transparency of modeling efforts.
+Yet, although these and other studies used the same mathematical model, implementations differ from study to study and none  have been released.
+Motivated by the fact that this model addresses mechanisms that are fundamental to our understanding of energy flow throughout food webs, we present `befwm` (Bio-Energetic Food Webs Model), a *Julia* package implementing @yodz92bsc bio-energetic model adapted for food-webs [@will07hyi] with updated allometric coefficients [@bros06ase].
+This package aims to offer an efficient common ground for modeling food-web dynamics, to make investigations of this model easier, and to facilitate reproducibility and transparency of modeling efforts.

 # The model